 - 2019 we joined Hipcamp, a service that operates like AirBnb for campers, opening up three campsites along the Cedar River.
 Camping became particularly popular during COVID.

 - 2023 Suzan retired from SILT to focus on the family and farming.
-We donated the farm in Morse in its entirety to SILT and scaled back on all other responsibilities while Paul recovered from ankle replacement surgery.
+We donated the farm in Morse in its entirety to SILT and scaled back while Paul recovered from ankle replacement surgery.
 Good health plus expanded orchards, new trails, new equipment for using organic matter to build soil and hosting Hipcampers even better were the goals for this year.
-All went well except we couldn’t anticipate the drought.
+All went well except we couldn’t anticipate the drought that set back a number of plantings.

 - 2024 This year we launch Draco Hill Nature Farm and hope hundreds of area residents will come to events throughout the year and enjoy this beautiful place with us.
-In the Spring we hosted a mushroom foray, eclipse party and chainsaw safety class.
-We’re looking forward to more fun all summer long!
+As we approach 2025, we have nearly 200 people signed up to receive notifications of events and hosted about that many in our first year.

 You must be logged in to post a comment.